-Unique to TonePort UX2 and KB37 are two Footswitch jacks on the hardware which provide remote control of GearBox functions.
-Additionally, TonePort KB37 features an expression pedal jack and a number of knobs, wheels and buttons which can be configured to control various MIDI parameters, GearBox and 3rd-party application functions.
-KB 37 ships with a default set of functions assigned to its controllers, which you can of course re-configure in the Line 6 Audio-MIDI Devices control panel.
+Additionally, the TonePort KB37 features a number of knobs, wheels and buttons which can be configured to control more GearBox and 3rd-party application functions.
+KB37 ships with a default set of functions assigned to its controllers, which you can re-configure in the Line 6 Audio-MIDI Devices control panel.